Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Methods

 \subsection{Parallelisation Strategies}

-In the context of parallel simulations, as mentioned in Refs.~\cite{landau_new_2004, landau_determining_2002}, it is possible to subdivide the total simulation energy domain into smaller energy sub-domains, each sampled by an independent WL simulation.
+In the context of parallel simulations, as mentioned in Refs.~\cite{landau_new_2004, landau_determining_2002}, it is possible to subdivide the total simulation energy domain into smaller energy sub-domains, each sampled by an independent WL simulation, also referred to as a WL instance.
 Within each sub-domain, multiple independent WL simulations can operate concurrently, with each separate simulation being referred to as a `random walker' or `walker'.
 The combination of multiple sub-domains with potentially multiple walkers per sub-domain leads to many instances of the WL algorithm.
 The optimal distribution of a finite number of available instances (due to finite computational resource) to walkers and windows will be explored below.
-It is further possible to tune the sizes of the energy sub-domains by making them occupy unequal portions of the energy domain, which is particularly useful when there are significant differences between the total number of configurations available simulations in different energy sub-domains.
-These parallelism approaches have been combined with replica--exchange Monte Carlo (a method that facilitates configuration exchange between walkers in neighbouring energy sub-domains)~\cite{geyer_markov_1991, hukushima_exchange_1996, valentim_exploring_2015, zhao_performance_2014} and studied previously~\cite{wl_mpi_2013}.
+It is further possible to tune the sizes of the energy sub-domains by making them occupy unequal portions of the energy domain, which is particularly useful when there are significant differences between the total number of configurations available in different energy sub-domains.
+These parallelism approaches have been combined with replica--exchange MC (a method that facilitates configuration exchange between walkers in neighbouring energy sub-domains)~\cite{geyer_markov_1991, hukushima_exchange_1996, valentim_exploring_2015, zhao_performance_2014} and studied previously~\cite{wl_mpi_2013}.

 Building on these ideas, all parallelisation schemes compared in this work make use of \textit{energy domain decomposition} in some form.
 This involves subdividing the total energy domain considered in the simulation into smaller energy sub-domains, each of which is sampled by one or more independent WL instances, \textit{i.e.} a random walker or set of walkers.
 In our implementation, each random walker constitutes an independent CPU process concurrently evolved throughout the simulation.
 A conceptual illustration of the two different energy domain decomposition schemes considered in this work is given in panels (a) and (b) of Figure~\ref{fig:schemes}.
+It should also be stressed that implementation complexity is a key factor to consider when selecting parallelisation scheme(s).
+Therefore, below, once the parallelisation schemes have been outlined, we shall discuss this key aspect.